Home - Desserts - Cherry Olive Oil Bundt Cake

 Best olive oil for baking

-In general, I choose to bake with mellow-tasting olive oils that have a buttery flavor profile over ones that taste green and grassy.
+In general, I bake with mellow-tasting olive oils that have a buttery flavor profile over ones that taste green and grassy.

 The best thing to do is simply taste your oil before baking with it, and also to go with one that’s reasonably priced since you’ll need 1 cup to make the cake.